 Carving: Really off the tail but you have heard that before.
-After riding the other Moss boards I like the PQ and U Series better but it’s still a good carver once you get use to it.
+After riding the other Moss boards I like the PQ and U Series better but it’s still a good carver once you get used to it.
 It was really washy for me and I found that almost every time I committed to a harder carving turn it washed out.
-This was my first Moss ride thought so I think with a little more time on it like I had with the U and PQ series rides I could of made this work a little better.
-Still it’s off the tail more than any other moss we tried and I still think I would wash out if I put the slightest bit of weight on the front foot.
+This was my first Moss ride thought so I think with a little more time on it as I had with the U and PQ series rides I could have made this work a little better.
+Still, it’s off the tail more than any other moss we tried and I still think I would wash out if I put the slightest bit of weight on the front foot.

 Speed: It’s not made for going fast and that’s not why you buy this board.
 It’s a cruiser for finding every place on the mountain to turn and it’s not for a straight line.

 Uneven Terrain: It’s really easy to weave in and out off bumps at the speed you want to take this board.
 You can’t hammer through messy resort snow but you can easily surf through it if need be.

 Powder: All the Moss boards have such an easy float in powder but they should being so far back on the tail.
 The set back on board is probably ridiculous like the other Moss boards, it has some rocker in the nose and a lot of taper so it’s going to float like a champ.
 We didn’t get to ride the Wing Swallow in powder but based on how the rest of the Moss Snowstick boards ride it’s going to be a floater.
 The tail will really sink but the nose will be really hard to sink.

 Switch: All the Moss boards aren’t for riding switch but this stands out in the line as saying really a bad idea.